saeidamiri1/python_training_platform/docs/book/ch8_class/ch8_class.md

 bmi_body(SAM)
 ```

-Example: American present the data as
-Month/Day/Year.
-Write a fucntion represent it with Candaian style.
+Let's explain it further with an example.
+In the U.S., dates are typically written as Month/Day/Year.
+Write a function that converts this format to the Canadian style, which is Day/Month/Year.

 ```python
 class dateg(object):